sensedeep/custom-metrics/README.md

 This will retrieve a metric value for a given namespace, metric name and set of dimensions.

-The `period` argument selects the best metric span to query.
-For example: 3600 for one hour.
-The period will be used by query to find the span that has the same or closest (and greater) period.
+The `period` argument selects the best metric span to query (e.g., 3600 for one hour).
+The `query` will use the period to find the span with the same or closest (and greater) period.

 The `statistic` can be `avg`, `current`, `max`, `min`, `sum`, `count` or a P-value of the form `pNN` where NN is the P-value.